agopaz/sales_taxes_exercise/README.md

 ## How to use

 The software was written enterily in php.
-It use php 7.4 and require composer.<br>
+It use php 7.4 and require composer and mongodb.<br>
-After downloading the repository, you can run the code directly from your machine, if you have installed php 7.4 (CLI) and composer; or you can use docker to get an environment suitable for executing the code.<br>
+After downloading the repository, you can run the code directly from your machine; or you can use docker to get an environment suitable for executing the code.<br>
 In the first case you need to download the software dependencies manually using the command:

 `composer install`

+and create a new mongodb database named `sales_taxes`, with a collection named `products`.
+We need to import into this collection the content of `./mongo/products.json` file with the command:

+`mongoimport --db=sales_taxes --collection=product ./mongo/products.json`

 In the second case it is necessary to build the docker image with the command: